MarkusHenkel/Extracting-Phylogenies-from-Images-using-AI/README.md

 4. the base64 image is given to the API and the answer is saved to a string
 5. the string is saved to the input directory as a text file called generated_newick with the same file ID as the input directory

-## 3. Comparison of actual and generated Newick string
+## 3. Comparison of actual and generated Newick string (in planning phase)
 ### Input
 Directory containing the image, actual and generated newick string
 ### Output